kvnkho/kevinkho.com/content/blogs/scaling_pycaret.md

 toc: true
 ---

-_There is now a native integration between PyCaret and Fugue that distributed the training of models_
+_There is now a native integration between PyCaret and Fugue that distributed the training of models.
+It will be documented in PyCaret 3.0_

 ![](https://miro.medium.com/v2/resize:fit:1400/0*V5I9QQwMv8A8RRkr)